jsk-herman/paper-jsk/README.md

 - Netlify has a limited 300 minutes compared to GitHub's insane 2000 minutes of build times.
-While it should suffice if you've just one site but you can chew through your quoate pretty quick once you start deploying more sites.
+While it should suffice if you've just one site but you can chew through your quota pretty quickly once you start deploying more sites.
 - Hugo is fast (_or rather the fastest SSG out there_).
 It'll generate your static files in under 1ms.
 Couple it with a fast Action, you can deploy the generated files to Netlify's CDN in less than half a min!
 This comes handy